A lifeline close to home

 Epilepsy Action has an extensive network of branches, coffee and chat groups and volunteers throughout the UK.
 These groups provide local support to people with epilepsy, their family and friends and professional carers.

 Coffee and chat groups are being set up all across the country.
 These give people living with epilepsy the chance to meet each other in ordinary venues like cafes, tea rooms and coffee shops.
 They offer a relaxed way to meet new people, share experiences and get information on how to learn more about epilepsy.

 Run by volunteers, most branches hold regular meetings and offer a mixture of social events and informative talks and discussions.

-The Accredited Volunteers scheme (AVs) is a network of volunteers who are recruited and trained to deliver epilepsy awareness sessions to any organisation that would like to learn more about the condition.
-The AVs can offer a thorough introduction to epilepsy to a range of audiences.
+We have a network of volunteers who are recruited and trained to deliver epilepsy awareness sessions to any organisation that would like to learn more about the condition.
+These volunteers can offer a thorough introduction to epilepsy to a range of audiences.
 They also provide information about where to get further advice and support for the condition.

-The Local Services Managers and volunteers run a series of awareness and information days across their areas.
+Our Local Services Managers and volunteers also run a series of awareness and information days across their areas.
 Sometimes they are run with a branch or group, often as a way of raising awareness and developing a new service in an area.